Security »Two Step Authentication

-If you’re unable to set up two-factor authentication using the Google Authenticator app, you can also set it up to work via SMS messages.
+If you’re unable to set up two step authentication using the Google Authenticator app, you can also set it up to work via SMS messages.
 To do so, go to your Settings page as described above, but then click use Two Step Authentication via SMS.

 On the next screen, click Send SMS.
 Within a few moments, you should receive a text message that includes a 7-digit number.
 Enter this number in the blank provided and click Verify Code.

 From this point forward, you can print and verify backup codes as documented above.
-Your account is now protected by two-factor authentication, and we have your mobile phone number on file to assist with any account access issues that may arise in the future.
+Your account is now protected by two step authentication.

-The login process varies slightly from the usual process once you have two-factor authentication enabled.
-Regardless of whether you used the Google Authenticator method or the SMS method to enable two-factor authentication, you’ll start by logging in as usual with your username and password.
+The login process varies slightly from the usual process once you have two step authentication enabled.
+Regardless of whether you used the Google Authenticator method or the SMS method to enable two step authentication, you’ll start by logging in as usual with your username and password.

 Next, you’ll be prompted to enter the verification code that was sent to your device.

-We definitely don’t want access to your WordPress.com account to be totally dependent on your phone or tablet—you’ll still need to be able to log in if it’s is lost, stolen, you’re locked out for any reason, or your phone needs to be wiped clean (which will delete Google Authenticator).
+We don’t want you to lose access to your WordPress.com account—you’ll still need to be able to log in if it’s is lost, stolen, you’re locked out for any reason, or your device needs to be wiped clean (which will delete Google Authenticator).
 To make sure you’re never locked out of your blog, you can generate a set of ten, one-time-use backup codes.
-We recommend that you print the backup codes out and keep them in a secure place like a wallet or document safe rather than saving them on your computer, where they’d be accessible to anyone using your machine.
+We recommend that you print the backup codes out and keep them in a secure place like a wallet or document safe.
+(Don’t save them on your computer.
+They’d be accessible to anyone using your machine.)
 Generating backup codes is essential and must be done.
 If you ever need to use a backup code, just log in like you normally would, and when asked about the login code enter the backup code instead.

 At the end of the setup process for Two Step Authorization, you’ll be given the option to generate backup codes: